rodneyohebsion.com

 Yen Yuan

-Yen Yuan (1635-1704) was a widely learned man who, like man Chinese philosophers throughout history, he ultimately called for a return to what he believed was authentic yet oft-neglected (Confucian) Way.
+Yen Yuan (1635-1704) was a widely learned man who, like many Chinese philosophers throughout history, ultimately called for a return to what he believed was authentic yet oft-neglected (Confucian) Way.

-He emphasized that Confucius and his disciples were balanced and active in a variety of fields, such as dancing, music, ?, military affairs, agriculture, business, politics, and ceremony.
+Yen Yuan called himseld "hsi-chai," a "man of practice."
+He emphasized that Confucius and his disciples were balanced and active in a variety of fields, such as dancing, music, military affairs, agriculture, business, politics, and ceremony.

 Yen Yuan Quotes